khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Roadmap.md

-# Roadmap for Android Terminal Emulator
+# Roadmap for Terminal Emulator for Android

 Terminal Emulator for Android development is complete.
 I am not accepting additional feature patches for the project.